Aviair

-Aviair Pty Ltd, previously known as Slingair Heliwork, is an airline and air charter company based in Kununurra, Western Australia.
+Aviair, previously known as Slingair Heliwork, is an airline and air charter company based in Kununurra, Western Australia.
 It operates air charter services and regular passenger services.
-Its main bases are Kununurra Airport, Broome International Airport and Karratha Airport.
+Its main bases are at East Kimberley, Broome and Karratha airports.

 History

 Aviair was established in 1984 as Slingair Heliwork by Kerry Slingsby.
-Aviair began providing air services in Kununurra, Western Australia shortly after its creation.
+Aviair began providing air services in Kununurra, Western Australia shortly after its foundation.
+It is a wholly owned subsidiary of HM Consolidated Group.

-In May 2008, Grant Kenny, Olympic Games Athlete and Ironman acquired Slingair for an unknown amount.

 Slingair received the Sir David Brand Award every year from 1996 to 1998 and was a finalist in 2000.

+In May 2008, Grant Kenny acquired Slingair.

 In 2010 and 2015 Slingair supported field research for discovering rock shelters and artworks made by Aboriginal Australians in the Kimberley.

 In 2016 Slingair was purchased by the owners of HeliSpirit, Michael McConachy and Geoff Hamilton.
 Slingair was renamed Aviair.
 Further field research in the Kimberley region was supported by Aviair in 2019.

-On 6 May 2020, Aviair received $1.58 million to support it through the COVID-19 pandemic as part of the COVID-19 Regional Airline Network Support Program by the Australian Government.

-On 24 June 2021, Aviair announced they would commence a flight service from Derby to Broome on 16 August 2021.
+On 16 August 2021, Aviair commenced a service from Derby to Broome.

 Destinations

-Aviair provides scheduled services to the following destinations:
+Aviair provides scheduled services to the following destinations: These are operated with a subsidy from the Government of Western Australia.